 Well, this is why we’re wearing them, right?
 At the end of the day, knee pads aren’t a fashion statement, they’re here to save some skin.
 I managed to keep it upright on all of my test rides in these (sorry, I can’t intentionally crash for journalism) but given my experience with leaving skin on the trail, I have a pretty good bearing on the protective levels offered in pad materials.

 Light pads are going to offer light protection.
 Above all, this is not a DH pad, and it isn’t going to keep your knee safe from big hits or hard slides.
 The center shell and primary protection zone is comprised of a soft material less than a centimeter thick.
 In small crashes or abrasions, this thing will help you out, but do not expect it to save the day if you come down too hard.

 These pads have purpose.

-The product name says it all, the Dakine Slayer pad is a sleeve.
+The name of the article says it all, Dakine Slayer Knee and Elbow Sleeve Review, this pad is a sleeve.
 It’s almost a second or third layer of skin offering lightweight impact protection.
 They’re sleek, comfortable, and you almost don’t notice they’re there on those hot days.

 If you’re ripping laps at the bike park or racing steep, technical enduro tracks, you likely want to find something more robust but if you want an insurance policy in a lower risk environment or an added confidence boost on the trail you ride day in and day out, these are the ticket.
 You never crash on that trail, until you do, and you’ll be glad you wore these pads.